hack2skill/team-name-genrator/README.md

 Team Name genrator is an online tool which Participants can use to genrate interesting names for thier teams.
 - Genrate Random Team Names with Ease
 - Make the process of selecting a team name easier
-- This is a starter bolier plate code Developed upon MERN Stack for starting with a Random team Name genrator.
+- This is a starter bolier plate code Developed upon React for starting with a Random team Name genrator.

 ## Installation
 To Contribute to this repository follow these commands in your Terminal: